Preparing your Calais/Dover crossing

 An ATM is available in the lobby of the Car Ferry Terminal.
 Cards accepted: Carte Bleue CB, VISA, Visa Electron, Visa Plus, Mastercard, Maestro, Cirrus, and "Banque Accord" cards.

-- A bus shuttle service (fee-paying) is organised from the terminal to the ‘Place d’Armes’ square (Calais North) and ‘gare de Calais-Ville’ station, and return to the terminal.
+- A bus shuttle service on request (fee-paying), only on July and August, isorganised from the terminal to the ‘Place d’Armes’ square (Calais North) and ‘gare de Calais-Ville’ station, and return to the terminal.

 - Car hire